bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 You simply need to exectute the script and enter the database name ``sampledb`` and the user credentials.

-If however you prefer to create the database manually, the next sections will show the schema and table definitions.
+If you prefer to create the database manually, then the next sections will show the schema and table definitions.

 #### Schema ####